google/ExoPlayer/docs/ad-insertion.md

 Internally, `DefaultMediaSourceFactory` will wrap the content media source in an `AdsMediaSource`.
-The `AdsMediaSource` will obtain an `AdsLoader` from the `AdsLoaderProvider` and use it to insert ads as defined by the media item's ad tag.
+The `AdsMediaSource` will obtain an `AdsLoader` from the `AdsLoader.Provider` and use it to insert ads as defined by the media item's ad tag.

 ExoPlayer's `StyledPlayerView` and `PlayerView` UI components both implement